GAYEA78/E-Commerce-Website/README.md

    - Added BLOB image data to Categories table

 ## Quick Start (Follow from CMD command prompt terminal)
+If you want to run it direrctly online: https://e-commerce.aronagaye.me/ otherwise follow instructions below

 ```bash
 Clone the repo